What Does It Mean To Be Recession-proof In The Software Industry?

 This would simply have to be the worst case scenario.
 Not just because it doesn’t work and you would risk crippling your chain of production, but also because it would turn you into an unreliable actor in a market that’s certainly going to value reliability above all else.

-Unless you want to turn your now successful company into a hectic madhouse that overworks unprepared talent to no realistic end, getting rid of the professionals who actually know what they’re doing and are for all intents and purposes keeping your business afloat is simply not your solution.
+Unless you want to turn your now successful company into a hectic madhouse that overworks unprepared talent to no realistic end, getting rid of the professionals who actually know what they’re doing and are for all intents and purposes keeping your business afloat is simply not your solution

 I do feel the need to mention that not hiring juniors at all during recession is an equally bad move.
 Young talent isn’t just more vivacious, but also more grateful about the growth opportunity during a bad economic time, which will definitely help with retention and attrition numbers if you’re in the kind of business that is comfortable enough to have resources to spare for the sake of long term goals.